HumanCompatibleAI/ranking-challenge/docs/api_reference.md

 ### Inserting new content items

+You don't have to add new content items to the feed, but you can if you like.
 To add an item, the item must be public (or accessible to the current user).
 The extension will fetch the item and insert it into the user's feed.
 This limitation exists for a few reasons:

 1. For the content item to function, there must be a representation of it on the platform.
 We can't just make a new fake item because all the links and buttons on it would not work.
 2. We rely on the platform's access controls to guarantee that the user is allowed to see the content.